michaelmusty/.dotfiles/IDEAS.markdown

 Ideas
 =====

+*   A wrapper sil(1df) or nec(1df) to turn stty -echo off for the duration of a paste?
 *   I can probably share my psql() completions/shortcuts after sanitizing them a bit
 *   Wouldn't be too hard to add some HTTP BASIC auth to ix(1df) to make pastes